 Shimano have released details of the new mechanical Ultegra R8000 and electronic R8070 groupset which take performance cues from the higher level Dura Ace group.

-Available from Chain Reaction Cycles very soon, the new Shimano Ultegra range has been designed to cover all riding styles, from TT racing to sportive riding, and includes hydraulic disc brakes, a new Shadow rear mech and ergonomically shaped mechanical and Di2 shifters.
+Available from Chain Reaction Cycles right now, the new Shimano Ultegra range has been designed to cover all riding styles, from TT racing to sportive riding, and includes hydraulic disc brakes, a new Shadow rear mech and ergonomically shaped mechanical and Di2 shifters.

 BikeRadar have produced this excellent overview of the groupset, watch it now: